billy999cmee/CMEECoursework/MainProject/readme.md

 <br> Wrangle.R converts the data logger detection dataset to comprise of capture history, e.g. 100101101, and individual covariates
 <br> Wrangle2.R performs data wrangling and transform both trapping and data logger datasets to fit GLMMs and CJS models
 <br> Survival.R performs survival analysis through accessing program MARK
-<br> Survivalplots.R plots all predicted survival graphs from selected models
+<br> Survivalplots.R plots all predicted survival graphs from selected models with Linux, std error displays will be absent if plotted on Windows!
 <br> Spatiotemporal2Male.R fis the male dataset to 4 GLMMs
 <br> Spatiotemporal2Female.R fis the female dataset to 4 GLMMs
 <br> Spatiotemporal.R consists of more GLMM analysis (extra, not necessarily needed), correlation test and plots all 8 GLMM results